mholling/nswtopo/sources/nsw/README.markdown

 ## Basic Topographic Layers

-The main topographic layers, `lpimap` and `lpimaplocal`, are well-styled and produce the best topographic maps.
+The main `lpimap` topographic layers (or `landform`, `cadastre`, `hydrography`, `roads` and `buildings`), are well-styled and produce the best topographic maps.
 However the server is not yet out of beta and subject to change.
 If you do not achieve good results with the default server, you can chose alternate `basic` sources as follows:

     include:
     - nsw/basic-contours